aws/aws-eks-best-practices/content/karpenter/index.md

 enableSpotInterruptionDraining: true
 ```

+### Configure requests=limits for all non-CPU resources when using consolidation

+Consolidation and scheduling in general work by comparing the pods resource requests vs the amount of allocatable resources on a node.
+The resource limits are not considered.
+As an example, pods that have a memory limit that is larger than the memory request can burst above the request.
+If several pods on the same node burst at the same time, this can cause some of the pods to be terminated due to an out of memory (OOM) condition.
+Consolidation can make this more likely to occur as it works to pack pods onto nodes only considering their requests.

 ### Use LimitRanges to configure defaults for resource requests and limits

 Because Kubernetes doesn’t set default requests or limits, a container’s consumption of resources from the underlying host, CPU, and memory is unbound.
 The Kubernetes scheduler looks at a pod’s total requests (the higher of the total requests from the pod’s containers or the total resources from the pod’s Init containers) to determine which worker node to schedule the pod onto.
 Similarly, Karpenter considers a pod’s requests to determine which type of instance it provisions.
 You can use a limit range to apply a sensible default for a namespace, in case resource requests are not specified by some pods.